Estimated reading time: 8 minutes

 Many contracting companies have a showroom or design center where they feature materials and design styles to prospective clients.
 If the option is available to you, take advantage of it.
 Not only will this help you narrow down decisions, but it will also bring clarity to your contractor.

 Learn More: The Benefits of Going to a Design Showroom

 Choosing a contractor to remodel your home should be taken very seriously.
 After all, their expertise directly impacts the quality of the project, and a remodel is a significant financial investment.
 As a general rule, it’s wise to interview at least three contractors for your job before you make a decision.
 Use that time to get to know the contractor.
 Try to get a feel for their work ethics, priorities, and overall dedication.
 Don’t be shy when it comes to asking questions.
 It’s better to be thorough now than regretful later.
 The answers you get could be the deciding factor between one contractor and another.

-Before choosing a contractor, take some time to look at their previous projects.
+Take some time to look at their previous projects before choosing a contractor.
 They should have a portfolio with photos of recent jobs showing their quality of work.
 Take a look at their before and after photos to see if you like their style.
 If you know someone who has hired them, ask about their experience.
-How well did they communicate?
-How were their employees?
-How would they rate the quality of work?
 Are they happy with the results?
 This is a great way to get a better idea of how they work with their employees and with their customers.
 And remember, if you don’t like what you see, move on.
 You want the contractor you choose to be able to provide the results you’re looking for.

 Licenses and Certifications